Life Transitions: The Importance Of Working With An Advisor Who Understands

 The Two Sides of Money

-Advisors need two distinct skill sets when helping clients navigate life transitions – technical expertise and personal/emotional expertise.
-I call these the two sides of money, and they include the following:
+Advisors need two distinct skill sets when helping clients navigate life transitions – technical experience and personal/emotional experience.
+These are these the two sides of money, and they include the following:

 The Technical Side of Money